developer-Akhil/project-scala/README.md

 # project-scala
-It contains scala code about ETL code
+It contains scala about ETL code